shlawgathon/ICBG/icbg-spec.md

 **Functionality:**

-Generates downloadable delivery manifests in CSV format, suitable for integration with actual logistics systems.
+Generates downloadable delivery manifests in CSV format by reading order data from Convex.
 The manifest includes all order details, routing information, and delivery instructions.
+Since orders are persisted in Convex, exports can be generated at any time, even after browser sessions end.

 **Query Parameters:**